DonutzAndCoffee/Donutz-Session-Dashboard/README.md

 - estimated remaining laps based on last 3 laps as average (if race is based on time)
 - tire compound and stint length of drivers on relative board.

+<br>Buy me a coffee if you want at https://www.buymeacoffee.com/donutz

 ![grafik](https://github.com/DonutzAndCoffee/Donutz-Session-Dashboard/assets/62204936/eeb0d0b9-7764-4193-a007-1b9b8a8460fb)